 Education needs time, and calls us to be involved; it has the purpose to transform and develop people’s skills.

 Maybe it’s just a dream, but I bet it’s a dream worthy to fight for.

 Recently I’ve been on a MOOC course about science writing.
 English people love that, actually I have this blog because of a MOOC on climate change.
 Since then, I changed a lot the proposal of this blog, but now I’ll try to write on education and environment.

-All, of course, turned to the seaside, as the ocean is my life and my focus.
-The great mystery of the ocean waters are in a great part “revealed” by science.
-There are no more reasons to fear it.
-Now the challenge is to love it, and respect it.
-This is not an endless pool of water, It’s our main reason to be alive as human’s life are deeply linked to it.
-In many ways.
+All, of course, looking towards the sea, as the ocean is my life and my focus.
+Now, that the greatest mysteries of the ocean waters was been “revealed” by science, I feel that tere are no more reasons to fear it.
+Now, the challenge is to love it and respect it.
+This is not an endless pool of water, It’s our main reason to be alive.
+Athough many of us have forgotten, human lifes are deeply linked to it.
+Now is time to remember.

 I was on the Brazilian Oceanography Congress (very bad translation, lol) held in Salvador, Bahia State, Brazil, from november 4th until november 9th.

 I had a real good time, as I could meet some friends, make new ones, and get updated on many technical subjects.
 I’m very glad I’ve had this opportunity.